 Scheduler and Job-Splitting Parameters¶

 The first and most important setting concerns the cluster resource management system (scheduler) in use.
-If this is not SGE, this is a mandatory setting, as described here (PBS/TORQUE) and here (SLURM).
+If this is not SGE, this is a mandatory setting, as described in the sections for the respective scheduling systems (PBS/TORQUE, Slurm, UGE).

-# Possible values: sge, pbs, torque, slurm scheduler=sge
+# Possible values: slurm, sge-cmd, sge, uge, pbs, torque scheduler=sge

-The next settings specifies how many resource manager slots should be used for a single virtual screening sub-job.
+The next setting specifies how many resource manager slots should be used for a single virtual screening sub-job.
 This usually translates to processor cores.
-This setting can be overriden by the user when sending a remote screening request from LigandScout or KNIME.
+This setting can be overridden by the user when sending a remote screening request from LigandScout or KNIME.

 Defines or redefines the priority of the job relative to other jobs.
 Priority is an integer in the range -1023 to 1024.
 The default priority value for jobs is 0.